tpoisot/ms_connectance_complexity/ms_conn_compl.md

 this, with the variance in the degree distribution increasing 50-fold when connectance moves from 0.1 to 0.5.
 This result has practical implications for network comparisons.
-As descriptors of degree distribution vary with connectance, connectance should be factored out from all analyses.
+As descriptors of degree distribution vary with connectance, connectance should be factored out from all analywes.
 So as to avoid colinearity issues, this can be done by either working on the residuals of the degree distributions' property of interest.
 To some extent, the impact of connectance is lesser in the 0.05-0.3 range where most empirical food webs